 Mix that in with the crew's impeccable music taste — harboring a soft spot for dirty funk grooves and bluesy garage rock rhythms — and you get a barbershop you'll never tire of.
 The shop's also active on Instagram, with daily music recommendations.

-Located just at a unit adjacent to New Disc Village is Simply Music, a shop renowned for their jazz and classical selections along with pricey Japanese pressings of various titles.
+Simply Music is a shop renowned for their jazz and classical selections along with pricey Japanese pressings of various titles.
 You can also grab quality but affordable turntables there like the Audio-Technica LP120 if you want to start out right!

 Where?: The Adelphi, #03-12, 1 Coleman Street, Singapore 179803.